hesamshayegan/WarmUp/README.md

 2. This command runs the app in development mode.

 3. To access the app locally, open your web browser and visit http://localhost:3000.

+## Additional Note

+Use the following credentials to access the app:

+- Username: testuser
+- Password: 123456